wai12/bravo-kernel.github.io/source/_posts/2016-06-18-various-solutions-for-solving-the-elm-guide-age-exercise.md

-Another thing to note is that "there is more than one way to do it" and thus the provided solutions are non-exhaustive and most likely a lot of different approaches are possible and they may all be valid and or even better.
+Another thing to note is that "there is more than one way to do it" and thus the provided solutions are non-exhaustive and most likely a lot of different approaches are possible and they may all be valid or even better.

 For example, the following feedback was provided on Slack: